OpenEvalProject/evals/manuscripts/elife-08160/v2/manuscript.md

 Further evidence that this is a bona fide G1 arrest, came from the finding that the vac17Δ pep12-60tsf mutant with 1N DNA content, arrests as unbudded cells.
 We collected 1N DNA cells by flow cytometry, and determined their morphology by microscopy.
 After incubation at 37°C for 24 hr, 99% of the G1 cells were unbudded, in both the wild-type and vac17Δ pep12-60tsf mutant (Figure 3D).
 Together these results indicate that the vacuole is required for early G1 progression.

-## TORC1-SCH9 signaling from the new vacuole is required for cell-cycle progression
+### TORC1-SCH9 signaling from the new vacuole is required for cell-cycle progression

 The above findings predict that regulation of the cell-cycle requires signaling from the vacuole.
-Evidence for a candidate signaling pathway came from studies which showed that deletion of
+Evidence for a candidate signaling pathway came from studies which showed that deletion of Target Of Rapamycin 1 (TOR1) showed synthetic growth defects with vac17Δ and vac8Δ (Zurita-Martinez et al., 2007; Costanzo et al., 2010) (Figure 4—fiugre supplements 1A,B).
+Similarly, another vacuole inheritance mutant, myo2-N1304D, was synthetic lethal with tor1Δ (Figure 4—figure supplement 1C).
+Notably, the vac17Δ tor1Δ double mutant showed an increase in cells arrested at G1 phase (Figure 4A,B).
+This arrest in G1 phase was similar to that observed for the vac17Δ pep12-60tsf and vac17Δ pep12Δ mutants (Figure 3—figure supplements 1A–C).
+This suggests that TORC1 signaling from the vacuole may account at least in part for the G1 arrest observed in the vac17Δ pep12-60tsf and vac17Δ pep12Δ mutants.
+Interestingly, the vac17Δ tor1Δ mutants generated a new vacuole in the daughter cells (Figure 4C).
+This suggests that TOR1 functions after the synthesis of the new vacuole.

 ![Figure 4.](https://cdn.elifesciences.org/articles/08160/elife-08160-fig4-v2.jpg)

-**Figure 4.:** SCH9 signaling from the new vacuole is required for cell-cycle progression.(A) The vac17Δ tor1Δ double mutant exhibits an accumulation of G1 phase cells.
+**Figure 4.:** (A) The vac17Δ tor1Δ double mutant exhibits an accumulation of G1 phase cells.
 Flow cytometry analysis with PI staining of yeast strains; wild-type, vac17Δ, tor1Δ, and vac17Δ tor1Δ.
 (B) Quantification of percent cells in G1 and G2 phase.
 Error bars; SD calculated from four independent experiments.
 (C) A new vacuole is synthesized in the new daughter cells of the vac17Δ tor1Δ double mutant.
 Wild-type, vac17Δ, tor1Δ, and vac17Δ tor1Δ cells which express Vph1-GFP from its endogenous locus, were pulse labeled with FM4-64.
 Arrowheads; new vacuole in daughter cells.
 (D) The kinase activity of target of rapamycin 1 (Tor1) is required for growth of the vacuole inheritance mutant, vac17Δ.
 Plasmids were transformed into a vac17Δ tor1Δ mutant containing pRS416 [URA3] TOR1.
 Plasmids tested were pRS315 [LEU2] (mock), pRS315 HA-TOR1, pRS315 HA-tor1-D2275A, or pRS315 HA-tor1-D2294E.
 Transformed colonies were cultured in liquid media and serial dilutions spotted onto SC+5-FOA or SC-Leu-Ura plates.
 Plates were incubated at 24°C for 4 days.
 (E) TORC1 signals from the new vacuole via Sch9.
 The phospho-mimetic sch9-2D3E mutant partially rescues the growth defect of the vac17Δ tor1Δ mutant. pRS413 (mock), pRS413 VAC17, pRS413 TOR1, pVT102-H (mock), pVT102-H SCH9, pVT102-H sch9-2D3E, or pVT102-H sch9-5A expressed in vac17Δ tor1Δ with pRS416 TOR1.
 Transformed colonies were cultured in liquid media and serial dilutions were spotted onto SC-His+5-FOA or SC-His-Ura plates, and incubated at 24°C for 4 days.
 (F) Sch9 signaling requires a functional vacuole.
 The phospho-mimetic sch9-2D3E mutant does not rescue the growth defect of the vac17Δ pep12Δ mutant. pRS413 (mock), pRS413 VAC17, pRS413 TOR1, pVT102-H (mock), pVT102-H SCH9, pVT102-H sch9-2D3E, or pVT102-H sch9-5A plasmids were expressed in a vac17Δ pep12Δ strain.
-Transformed colonies were cultured in liquid media and serial dilutions spotted onto an SC-His plate, and incubated at 24°C for 3 to 4 days.DOI: http://dx.doi.org/10.7554/eLife.08160.009
+Transformed colonies were cultured in liquid media and serial dilutions spotted onto an SC-His plate, and incubated at 24°C for 3 to 4 days.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/08160/elife-08160-fig4-figsupp1-v2.jpg)

-**Figure 4—figure supplement 1.:** SCH9 is required for the viability of vacuole inheritance mutants.(A) The tor1Δ mutant exhibits a synthetic growth defect with vac17Δ and vac8Δ.
+**Figure 4—figure supplement 1.:** (A) The tor1Δ mutant exhibits a synthetic growth defect with vac17Δ and vac8Δ.
 Results of tetrad dissection of heterozygous diploids, VAC17/vac17Δ TOR1/tor1Δ and VAC8/vac8Δ TOR1/tor1Δ. vac17Δ = 17Δ; vac8Δ = 8Δ; tor1Δ = 1Δ; vac17Δ tor1Δ or vac8Δ tor1Δ double mutants = ΔΔ are indicated.
 (B) Quantification of colony size, relative to average of wild-type colonies.
 A total of 34 tetrads and 39 tetrads were analyzed for vac17Δ tor1Δ and vac8Δ tor1Δ, respectively.
 (C) The tor1Δ mutant exhibits a synthetic growth defect with the myo2-N1304D mutant.
 Plasmids were transformed into a myo2Δ and myo2Δ tor1Δ strain containing YCp50 MYO2.
 Plasmids tested were pRS413 (mock), pRS413 MYO2, or pRS413 myo2-N1304D.
 Transformed colonies were cultured in liquid media and serial dilutions were spotted onto SC+5-FOA or SC-His-Ura plate, and incubated at 24°C for 4 days.
 (D) The vac17Δ kog1-105 mutant showed synthetic growth defects. pRS313 (mock) and pRS415 (mock), pRS313 (mock) and pRS415 VAC17, pRS313 KOG1 and pRS415 (mock), pRS313 KOG1 and pRS415 VAC17, pRS313 kog1-105 and pRS415 VAC17, or pRS313 kog1-105 and pRS415 (mock) expressed in vac17Δ kog1Δ with pRS316 KOG1.
-Transformed colonies were cultured in liquid media and serial dilutions were spotted on SC-His-Leu+5-FOA or SC-His-Leu-Ura plates, and incubated at 24°C for 5 days.DOI: http://dx.doi.org/10.7554/eLife.08160.010
+Transformed colonies were cultured in liquid media and serial dilutions were spotted on SC-His-Leu+5-FOA or SC-His-Leu-Ura plates, and incubated at 24°C for 5 days.

 TOR1 encodes a PIK-related protein kinase (Alarcon et al., 1999).
 In yeast, Tor1 functions in the TORC1 complex, which is composed of Tor1/2, Kog1, Lst8, and Tco89 (Loewith et al., 2002).
 In yeast, TORC1 localizes on the vacuole membrane (Reinke et al., 2004; Araki et al., 2005; Urban et al., 2007; Sturgill et al., 2008; Binda et al., 2009; Jin et al., 2014), and is a key determinant of nutrient status (Di Como and Arndt, 1996).
 We found that the kinase activity of Tor1 was required for growth of vac17Δ (Figure 4D), and that the TORC1 specific subunit KOG1 was also required for growth of vac17Δ (Figure 4—figure supplement 1D).
 In addition, the lst8-15 temperature sensitive mutant is also synthetically lethal with vac17Δ (Costanzo et al., 2010).
 These results suggest that the kinase activity of the TORC1 complex is required for normal growth of vacuole inheritance mutants.